New Markets Job Growth Investment Tax Credit General Information

 Overview

-The Act requires a CDE to file an application with the Nebraska Department of Revenue (Department) to receive cash investments that qualify for the New Markets Job Growth Investment Tax Credit (NMTC).
+The Act requires a CDE to file an application with the Nebraska Department of Revenue (DOR) to receive cash investments that qualify for the New Markets Job Growth Investment Tax Credit (NMTC).
 Upon approval of its application, the CDE may accept cash investments that qualify for the NMTC, and the investors will receive NMTCs as provided by the Act.

 Qualified Community Development Entities (CDEs)